Professor Oliver James

 Telephone: 01392 264504

-Oliver James works on the public policy and politics of public services, citizen-provider relationships, public sector organisation and reform, executive politics (particularly politician-administrator relations) and regulation of publicly owned and/or funded bodies and services.
+Oliver James works on the politics of public services, citizen-provider relationships, public sector organisation and reform, executive politics (particularly politician-administrator relations) and regulation of publicly owned and/or funded bodies and services.
 Current interests focus in particular on three strands of work

-1) The role of performance information in citizens and public service users' perceptions of services, political voice and service choice, building in part on work as part of the EU FP7 Project on the Public Sector of the Future discussed below.
+1) The role of performance information about public services (eg provided about local governments, schools, hospitals) in citizens and service users' perceptions of services, political voice and service choice.
+This strand of work, builds in part on the EU FP7 Project on the Public Sector of the Future discussed below.

-2) Managerial leadership and structural change within public organisations, including the new ESRC funded 'Structure and Organisation of Government' project outlined below and work on the causes and effects of public management leadership change on organisational performance, including the ESRC chief executive succession project outlined below
+2) Managerial leadership and structural change within public organisations, including the new ESRC funded 'Structure and Organisation of Government' project (see below) and work on the causes and effects of public management leadership change on organisational performance, including the ESRC chief executive succession project outlined below

 The new project on the ‘Structure and Organisation of Government’ in the UK is supported by £320K (approx.) from the ESRC following a competition under the European Open Research Area.
 The Project will analyse the political logic of government reorganisation and response/lack of response to policy challenges including case studies of climate change/environmental disruption and financial regulation.
 Prof. James will work with a Research Fellow at Exeter and in collaboration with researchers in the Netherlands, France and Germany; the Project will run for 3 years from Sept 2014.